Return to the Mother

 Meals included:

-Breakfast will be served each morning (sans one) and two group dinners will be provided at Casa Salita and are included in the cost of the tour (noted* on the itinerary above).
+Breakfast will be served each morning (sans one) and two group dinners will be provided at Casa Salita and are included in the cost of the tour.
 Please read the itinerary carefully so you know which meals you are responsible for.
 Lunches and dinners, other than our first and last night together are NOT included in the cost.
 A budget of $15-20 per day will get you a nice meal in town, but most folks find that a quick (and very inexpensive) bite at one of the many local taquerias is a daily staple and more than enough!

 transportation included: